+Methodology.
 Utilize a problem-based approach for considering material properties in the selection of materials for manufacturing processes.
 By the end of the course, the students will be able to understand and apply:

-- 1. Basics of manufacturing engineering, manufacturing management. - 2.
+- 1. Basics of manufacturing engineering, manufacturing management specifically related to cost decision-making. - 2.
 Principles and concepts on basic material properties, specifically related to crystal structures, density, and Miller Indices. - 3.
 Principles and concepts on basic material properties, specifically related to general phase diagrams, invariant reactions, Iron-Carbon phase diagram. - 4.
-Principles and concepts on mechanical material property relationships, engineering stress-strain, true stress-strain, and hardness. - 5.
-Principles and concepts on methods for increasing mechanical material properties. - 6.
-Principles and concepts on material codes & coding systems.
+Principles and concepts on mechanical material property relationships, engineering stress-strain, true stress-strain, and hardness for ferrous materials. - 5.
+Principles and concepts on methods for increasing mechanical material properties.